-The façade shows work from the 12th century at the transition between Romanesque and Gothic art.
-It reflects the Byzantine influence driven by crusaders.
+The façade shows work from the 12th century during the transition between Romanesque and Gothic art.
+It reflects the Byzantine influence driven by the crusaders.

 The Royal Portal (Western Façade)

-The central portal (or royal portal) constitutes the main entrance of the cathedral.
-This triple portal there is the oldest of the three portals of Chartres Cathedral.
-Surrounded by the North Tower and South Tower, it displays a considerable group of sculptures: 19 large statues (24 originally) and more than 300 figures form a decor in harmony with the architecture of the cathedral.
+The façade’s triple portal is the oldest of the three portals of Chartres Cathedral.
+It displays a considerable group of sculptures between the North Tower and South Tower.
+Nineteen giant statues (24 originally) and more than 300 figures form a decor in harmony with the cathedral’s architecture.

-Behind the statues, the decor represents the last sparks of Romanesque style: interlaced designs, small columns, acanthus leaves.
+Behind the statues, the decor represents the last sparks of Romanesque style: interlaced designs, small columns, and acanthus leaves.

 Portal to the left